S2Kizzy

-Salmin Kasimu Maengo (born 9 May 1996)popularly known by his producer-artist name S2KIZZY, is a Tanzanian record producer and songwriter.
+Salmin Kasimu Maengo (born 9 May 1996) popularly known by his producer-artist name S2KIZZY, is a Tanzanian record producer and songwriter.
 He is best known for producing Bongo Flava songs "Amaboko" and "Tetema" by Rayvanny featuring Diamond platnumz.
 He has produced albums for and overseen the careers of Diamond Platnumz, Rayvanny, Bill Nass and Vanessa Mdee.
 He is credited as a 'super-producer' in contemporary Bongo-Flava, Bongo-Trap, Afrobeats and Afro-pop.

 Career

 Maengo is the founder and current CEO of Pluto Records, but works predominantly with WCB (Wasafi Classic Baby).

 Amber Rose may be working on a project with him.

 Early life and career beginnings

 Salmin, named after the late President of Zanzibar Salmin Amour, was born in Mbeya, and raised by his auntie as her own.
 His mother died when he was 3 years old, shortly after which his father left and remarried.
 He was raised a Muslim.

-His interest in music begin early, and during primary school he started to learn how to play the drums.
+His interest in music began early, and during primary school he started to learn how to play the drums.
 Later, during his secondary years he attended a boarding school kwiro boys high school in Morogoro, Tanzania.
 He used this opportunity to borrow his teacher's laptop which he used to self-teach music production.
-He would tell his auntie that he needed to stay in the school during the holidays as punishment, to insure that he had time to focus on improving his craft.
+He would tell his auntie that he needed to stay in the school during the holidays as punishment, to ensure that he had time to focus on improving his craft.

 He has described in several interviews the struggles he faced at the start of his career.